Chia-Network/climate-explorer-ui/README.md

 The Climate Explorer UI is the final piece of the Climate Tokenization Suite to provide full transparency into the tokenization process.

-Registries leveraging the [Climate Tokenization Engine](https://github.com/Chia-Network/Climate-Tokenization-Engine) should plan on setting up a separate machine to run the Climate Explorer, as the Climate Explorer is meant to publically surface registry token activity that is occurring on the Chia blockchain.
+Registries leveraging the [Climate Tokenization Engine](https://github.com/Chia-Network/Climate-Tokenization-Engine) should plan on setting up a separate machine to run the Climate Explorer, as the Climate Explorer is meant to publicly surface registry token activity that is occurring on the Chia blockchain.
 By having a separate machine running the Climate Explorer, organizations are able to better protect the CADT, Climate Tokenization Engine, & Chia Climate Tokenization services while still providing transparency to their constituents.

 ## Related Projects